What Is The Maximum Weight Limit I Can Lift At Work?

-By Max Mitrovic.
-Last Updated 2nd August 2022.
-When new clients contact us about personal injury claims following a manual handling injury at work, one of the first questions asked is usually, “What is the maximum weight limit I can lift at work?”
-The answer is that there is no legal maximum weight limit, which may surprise you.
+By Cat Way.
+Last Updated 15th September 2023.
+Following a manual handling injury at work, you may be wondering, “what is the maximum weight limit I can lift at work?”.
+However, there is no legal maximum weight limit.
 Instead, there are guidelines and recommendations regarding the maximum weight to lift at work.

 In this guide, we’re going to review the recommended safe lifting limits and explain when you might be able to seek compensation for injuries related to lifting too many items or lifting something that was too heavy.
 We’ll look at your employer’s duty of care towards your safety, what considerations should be made when lifting, and how much compensation could be paid if your injury is caused by employer negligence.